yazan-alnugnugh/laravel-settings/README.md

     <img src="art/Laravel-setting.png" alt="laravel-vue-datatable intro image">
 </p>

-**do you would like to add settings to your website or to your model this package created for that.**
+**Do you like to add settings to your website or to your model? this package created for that.**

-The Laravel Settings created to allow you to add general settings to your website simple and easy way also you can add settings for the specific model item, Let's start using it in simple steps.
+The Laravel Settings created to allow you to add general settings to your website in simple and easy way, you can add settings for a specific model item as well, Let's start using it in simple steps.